biotranstech/scRNA-Seq/README.md

 ## scRNA-Seq overview

+### What is RNA editing
+RNA editing is a dynamic post-transcriptional modification with significant implications for gene regulation and disease mechanisms.

+### Introduction
 This is a workflow for processing single-cell RNA editing analysis, written in the WDL language and executed based on the Cromwell workflow engine.
 The workflow is divided into two main stages:
 1. **run.wdl**: Complete the whole process from raw data processing to scRNA analysis
 2. **run2.wdl**: RNA editing was performed after processing